erezgeva/libptpmgmt/README.md

 See libptpmgmt.i for the full list of the mapping classes.
 All languages create the vector as a class object.
 In Python, Ruby, and Tcl the vector has the properties of a native list.
-Lua uses subst of C++ standard vector methods.
+Lua uses subset of C++ standard vector methods.
 Perl, PHP, and Go use class methods.
 See PtpMgmtLib.pm for Perl, ptpmgmt.php for php, and ptpmgmt.go for Go, for these methods.